Resources for agricultural advisors, community-based organizations & other stakeholders

 Develop a clear project vision & goals

-Big or small, start by setting goals and mapping out a plan
+Big or small, start with goals and a plan

 Identify Organizational Partners